msychalice/leetcode/README.md

 ## 98. Validate Binary Search Tree
-Inorder traversal of a BST is sorted.
+Inorder traversal of a BST is sorted.\
+There is another approach using preorder traversal to validate the tree.

 ## 100. Same Tree